Into the West (miniseries): Episode 6: "Ghost Dance"

 While on the journey back to the reservation settlement, the groups stop and rest at a valley called Wounded Knee.
 While there, Colonel Forsyth requests Big Foot's men turn over all their weapons.
 They do so peacefully; however, when Forsyth sees how few arms Big Foot's men are carrying, he becomes angry.
 Believing his reports that Big Foot's men were well armed, the soldiers begin tearing apart the camp, taking anything that could be used as a weapon, including sticks and utensils.
-One of Big Foot's warriors, Black Coyote (Tokala Clifford), is deaf and did not hear the request to turn in his gun.
+One of Big Foot's warriors, Black Coyote, is deaf and did not hear the request to turn in his gun.
 When a U.S. soldier attempts to pry it from his hands, the gun goes off by accident.
 The American soldiers then open fire at will upon Big Foot and his people.
 While Big Foot's men rush to pick up their weapons and defend themselves, the women and children run in opposite directions only to be mowed down by the 7th Cavalry's gunfire.
 Most of the Natives, including Big Foot, are slaughtered.
 Robert Wheeler, who was attached to the 7th Cavalry in supplying Big Foot's men with blankets and food, survives the massacre but was injured by artillery.

 The survivors of the massacre are marched back to the reservation.
 Word goes round rapidly about the slaughter and Margaret Light Shines goes out to the field at Wounded Knee to photograph the massacre.
 While there, she meets and photographs the newspaper reporter who sold her the camera, who is looking with horror at the sight of the hundreds of frozen dead bodies which he indirectly had contributed to.
 She is also reunited with her uncle Loved By the Buffalo, who is performing the death rites for the deceased.
 Margaret brings him to meet her parents, Thunder Heart Woman and Jacob Wheeler.

 Loved By the Buffalo and Jacob Wheeler meet again, closing a circle that began many years ago, and Loved By the Buffalo comes to realize that his destiny was not to prevent what was destined to happen, but to preserve it and the memory of his people; to teach the young Lakota children the ways of their people.
 "So long as there are still a few Lakota left who understand the traditional ways of their people, the tribe, history, and the memories and lessons of our past can still be preserved so that future generations may also learn from them."

 The final scene shows Loved By the Buffalo sitting with a group of Lakota children, Margaret, and Thunder Heart Woman, teaching them the past of the people and his own experiences.
 At the same time miles away, Robert and Clara are expecting another child.
-Jacob is sitting on the porch with Robert and Clara's son Jedediah (Dax Ansley), telling him about his own experiences, past, and the lessons he has to teach.
+Jacob is sitting on the porch with Robert and Clara's son Jedediah, telling him about his own experiences, past, and the lessons he has to teach.